Building technology that caters for Africans {INSPIRE AFRICA} | Africanews

 On this episode of inspire Africa, host Jerry Fisayo-Bambi brings you stories of African animation from the Annecy Festival in France.

-And in Uganda, we hear just how a group is deploying drones to airlift medical supplies to HIV-AIDS patients in hard to reach areas across Lake Victoria.
+And then we go to the Kalangala district in Uganda to hear just how a group is deploying drones to airlift medical supplies to HIV-AIDS patients in hard to reach areas across Lake Victoria.

 And later on, we speak with Isaya Yunge the Tanzanian inventor who has created a hands-free smart speaker for Africans called - Smart Kaya.